 2. Policy Background

-In accordance with Regent Policy 17-4, Equal Employment Opportunities (RPD 17-4), Executive Order 11246, and federal laws established by the Equal Employment Opportunity Commission, UW System institutions shall ensure equal opportunity to all employees and applicants for employment, and they shall maintain the affirmative action plans required by RPD 17-4.
+In accordance with Regent Policy 17-4, Equal Opportunity and Affirmative Action in Employment (RPD 17-4), Executive Order 11246, and federal laws established by the Equal Employment Opportunity Commission, UW System institutions shall ensure equal opportunity to all employees and applicants for employment, and they shall maintain the affirmative action plans required by RPD 17-4.

 Effective July 1, 2015, the equal employment and affirmative action provisions contained in Wis.
 Stat. §§ 230.04(9)(a), (b) and (c) and 230.06(1)(g) no longer apply to UW System employees; therefore, the director of the office of state employment relations no longer monitors, evaluates, or makes recommendations regarding the provision of equal opportunity to UW System employees and applicants for employment and no longer establishes standards for affirmative action plans.